pierre-rouleau/pel/doc/pel-manual.rst

 These commands are described in the `Fast Startup PDF Sheet`_.

-The speedup you will experience depends on several factors.
-One main factor is the number of Elpa-compliant packages that PEL can bundle.
+The speedup you will experience depends on several factors:

+- One main factor is the number of Elpa-compliant packages that PEL can bundle.
 PEL will be able to bundle all those packages that put all their files inside a single directory.
 PEL will then build a single pel-bundle-autoloads.el file and one pel-bundle-pkg.el for all of these packages.
 By doing so, and by adding extra code to make the whole thing work, by delaying package initialization in the init.el file, PEL reduces Emacs-load path and overall startup processing.

+- Another significant factor is the init.el code.
+The execution of ``package-init`` must be delayed.
+See the file `example/init/init-5.el`_ for a setup that properly supports PEL fast-startup.

 It's possible to reduce the startup time down such that benchmark-init report it to be 0.1 second, even with a relatively large number of external package.